-- Behaviours: Nuclear professionals consistently demonstrate the correct operational behaviours.
-These behaviours do not happen by accident and must be carefully nurtured throughout the 18month transition period.
-To achieve consistent demonstration of expected behaviours, the leadership team must do the following: - Define, explain and implement a comprehensive and detailed set of expected employee behaviours. - Model the desired behaviours and lead by example. - Regularly repeat the expectations and the bases for them -- explain the why. - Routinely observe employee performance. - Reinforce the correct behaviours when observed; address the wrong behaviours when observed.31
+Behaviors: Nuclear professionals consistently demonstrate the correct operational behaviors.
+These behaviors do not happen by accident and must be carefully nurtured throughout the 18-month transition period.
+To achieve consistent demonstration of expected behaviors, the leadership team must do the following:

+- Define, explain, and implement a comprehensive and detailed set of expected employee behaviors. - Model the desired behaviors and lead by example. - Regularly repeat the expectations and the bases for them i.e., explain the "why?" - Routinely observe employee performance. - Reinforce the correct behaviors when observed; address the wrong behaviors when observed. - Create an environment where employees feel compelled to constantly look for and identify issues and plant problems and they are comfortable and willing to raise these concerns.